Skip to main content

 All projects submitted will be considered for the David Mackay Award for Engineering and Sustainability, Craftsmanship Awards and Contractor Award.
 Please note that shortlisted projects may be asked to provide additional information, although this will not be compulsory.

 Shortlisted entrants will be contacted in the new year to organise site visits.
-We will also invite shortlisted projects to submit an A1 presentation board for exhibition on the awards evening and other events throughout the year.
+We may also invite shortlisted projects to submit an A1 presentation board for exhibition on the awards evening and other events throughout the year.

 Judging criteria